bvhme/maria-wout/index.md

 It is approximately a 1 hour and 50 minute drive from Amsterdam.

+You can also take a taxi from train station Weert.

 Would you like to go by car, but you don't have a car?
 Do you have a car and an extra spot?
 Let us know in the RSVP!
 Then we can start a small carpooling service.

 ## Guests from abroad: